 Thyroid Gland -It is the gland responsible for the power and energy in the body.
-It is located in the neck and has two lobes, a right and a left.
+It is located in the neck and has two lobes, a right, and a left.

 The thyroid can have nodules or growths that are usually benign, but at times we must remove them to determine if they are benign or malignant (cancer).
-This is the main reason surgery is done, to remove a cancer or benign tumor.
+This is the main reason surgery is done, to remove cancer or benign tumor.
 The thyroid also can turn hypoactive or hyperactive.
-These are conditions usually treated in the medical setting, but on certain circumstances the thyroid gets very large and must ben removed due to compression or hyperactivity that is not controlled with medication.
+These are conditions usually treated in the medical setting, but on certain circumstances, the thyroid gets very large and must ben removed due to compression or hyperactivity that is not controlled with medication.
 This is known as Graves disease or a thyroid goiter.

 The operation is usually done in the outpatient setting or 24 hr observation and the patient usually goes back to work within a week.

 The main risks of the operation are damage to the recurrent laryngeal nerves unilateral or bilateral.
-These nerves go to the vocal cords and if damaged, the patients voice ay be affected, usually on a temporary basis, but at times permanently.
+These nerves go to the vocal cords and if damaged, the patient's voice may be affected, usually on a temporary basis, but at times permanently.

-After thyroid surgery wound care consists of washing with water and soap and all stitches dissolve. there is also ways need to follow with the endocrinologist to then adjust thyroid medication.
+After thyroid surgery wound care consists of washing with water and soap and all stitches dissolve. there are also ways need to follow with the endocrinologist to then adjust thyroid medication.
 If the entire thyroid gland was removed, then the patient will need thyroid medication for the rest of their life.

 The most common scenario is that of a single enlarged gland or parathyroid adenoma.
-In that case we need to identify the particular gland through a combination of neck Ct and nuclear medicine studies to find its location and remove the sick gland. this usually cures the patient form the condition.
+In that case, we need to identify the particular gland through a combination of neck Ct and nuclear medicine studies to find its location and remove the sick gland. this usually cures the patient form the condition.